drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 ##

 - Mechanism by which polyhexamethylene guanidine phosphate, poly(oxyalkylene guanidine) hydrochloride, chloromethylisothiazolinone/methylisothiazolinone (toxic materials within humidifier disinfectant) not yet known.
 - Avoidable?
-Writing about 'Humidifier fever' in Parkes third edition (1994) Pickering stated (use of humidifier biocides) "should be discouraged because we have no knowledge of the effects of long-term exposure to this group of chemicals"
+Writing about 'Humidifier fever' in Parke's third edition (1994) Pickering stated (use of humidifier biocides) "should be discouraged because we have no knowledge of the effects of long-term exposure to this group of chemicals"

 ##